aoterodelaroza/acpdb/README.md

 - If no VALUE is given but MAXCOEF is, then the term corresponding to the given method, property, atom, l, and exponent is updated with the MAXCOEF value (`maxcoef.r`).

+By default, acpdb assumes that the term value is the slope of the ACP contribution, i.e., the derivative of the property wrt the ACP coefficient value.
+Sometimes, it is more convenient to calculate the property when the ACP term is present and has certain coefficient.
+If this data is available, you can have acpdb calculate the slope by using CALCSLOPE `c0.r`.
+The term value is calculated as the numbers given in VALUE minus the evaluation of method `method.s` in property `prop.s`, and the result divided by `c0.r`.
+Using CALCSLOPE requires having the corresponding evaluation in the database.

 ### Inserting Data (bulk)